dirk-dev/liri-node-app/README.md

     * Step Three: Once logged in, navigate to <https://developer.spotify.com/my-applications/#!/applications/create> to register a new application to be used with the Spotify API.
 You can fill in whatever you'd like for these fields.
 When finished, click the "complete" button.

     * Step Four: On the next screen, scroll down to where you see your client id and client secret.
-Copy these values down somewhere, you'll need them to use the Spotify API and the [node-spotify-api package](https://www.npmjs.com/package/node-spotify-api).
+Copy these values down.

-4. SPOTIFY_ID=your-spotify-id
+    * create a new file named `.env` in the same directory as the other files you created and paste in the following, each item on its own line.
+Replacing the code after the = sign with your Spotify ID and secret..`SPOTIFY_ID=your-spotify-id`
-SPOTIFY_SECRET=your-spotify-secret
+`SPOTIFY_SECRET=your-spotify-secret`